-Temporal Architecture View
+Temporal Architecture Model

-A temporal architecture is a classification of the functions of a system that is derived according to the frequency level of execution.
-Temporal architecture includes the definition of synchronous and asynchronous aspects of functions.
+A temporal architecture model is a classification of the functions of a system that is derived according to the frequency level of execution.
+Temporal architecture models include the definition of synchronous and asynchronous aspects of functions.
 The decision monitoring that occurs inside a system follows the same temporal classification because the decisions are related to the monitoring of functions.